mikaelhg/kotlin-tensorflow-segmentation-poc/README.md

 ## Kotlin Tensorflow image segmentation POC

-April 2018.
+This POC was originally built in April 2018, but it was revised in December 2020 to support the new Tensorflow Java API and Tensorflow 2.3.1.

 What we're testing here:

-How to take a TensorFlow neural network graph, in this case the TensorFlow Models research model for DeepLab image segmentation, and incorporate it into a JVM application built on Java 10, Kotlin, Spring Boot, Vue.js, jQuery and Bootstrap.
+How to take a TensorFlow neural network graph, in this case the TensorFlow Models research model for DeepLab image segmentation, and incorporate it into a JVM application built on Java 15, Kotlin, Spring Boot, Vue.js, jQuery and Bootstrap.

 ### TL;DR